Jim's Easy Vegetable Green Thai Curry

 Why I Love This Recipe

-FEATURING: Peppers, onion, kale (or swiss chard), pattypan squash (or zucchini), garlic or garlic scape, carrots (or kohlrabi or beans or peas), and thai basil (or italian basil- optional).
+FEATURING: Peppers (or brocoli), onion, kale (or swiss chard), pattypan squash (or zucchini or any other vegetable of choice), garlic or garlic scape, carrots (or kohlrabi or beans or peas), and thai basil (or italian basil- optional).

 This is a recipe that Jim makes when we don't have much time on our hands.
 We simply throw in any veggie we happen to have (cabbage, beans, peas, etc.).
 Thai basil brings a real authentic taste to this dish but it is optional.
 Serve recipe over rice and dinner is ready.

 2 sweet peppers (red and/or green), cut into 1/4-inch-thick strips (or 1 brocoli, cut into florets)

 1 tablespoon minced garlic (or 1 strand of garlic scape, chopped)